TruptiAShetty/Devlop/env/vpc/README.md

-steps for the creation of VPC in env (QA & PROD)
+steps for the creation of VPC in env (DEV,QA & PROD)

     1. Check out the code from the gitlab
     2. cd to the env folder and then we can see the of ec2, rds & vpc